-If you were appointed through an enduring power of attorney, this means the person chose to appoint you before they lost capacity.
-It's a good idea for everyone to plan ahead, so they can have a say in who makes decisions on their behalf in the future.
+You might have been appointed by the Guardianship Tribunal or by a person making a legal document to appoint you as an enduring guardian.
+If you were appointed as an enduring guardian, this means the person planned ahead and chose to appoint you before they lost capacity.
+It is a good idea for everyone to plan ahead, so they can have a say in who makes decisions on their behalf in the future.